Identifying Equity REITs Worth Keeping Versus Those To Avoid Right Now - Part VII: Industrials

 I intend to publish this 11-part series, covering different sub-groups within the eREITs segment, over the course of two-three weeks max.
 The idea is to allow for a quick-smooth coverage as well as to provide an(other) important tool/analysis, as early as possible inside the new year.

-This may assist readers in taking timely-manner and (hopefully) better decisions before we dive (more deeply) into 2017 as a whole, and the month of February specifically.
+This may assist readers in taking timely manner and (hopefully) better decisions before we dive (more deeply) into 2017 as a whole, and the month of February specifically.

 Why February is so important?
 Because of two reasons:

 1. February is the heart of the earnings season (that follows the end of the calendar year).
-Most companies, especially those outside of the S&P500, report their financial results post January.
+Most companies, especially those outside of the S&P 500, report their financial results post January.

 Similarly, the vast majority of eREITs don't report their earnings during January and, therefore, a timely-manner series would provide something to chew on pre-earnings.